-It is Valley City State University 's desire to provide a drug-free, healthful, and safe workplace.
-To promote this goal, employees are required to report to work in appropriate mental and physical condition to perform their jobs in a satisfactory manner.
+It is Valley City State University's desire to provide a drug-free, healthful, and safe workplace.
+To promote this goal, employees are required to report to work in an appropriate mental and physical condition to perform their jobs in a satisfactory manner.

-While on Valley City State University 's premises and while conducting business-related activities off Valley City State University premises, no employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
-Alcohol may be permitted at certain university-sponsored events.
-These events will be specifically authorized by the university President in accordance with SBHE Policy 918.
+While conducting business-related activities on and off Valley City State University's premises, the unlawful manufacture, distribution, dispensation, possession, use of a controlled substance, or being under the influence of alcohol or illegal drugs is prohibited.
+Alcohol may be permitted at university-sponsored events if it is specifically authorized by the university President in accordance with SBHE Policy 918.
 The legal use of prescribed drugs is permitted on the job only if it does not impair an employee's ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace.

 Violations of this policy may lead to disciplinary action, up to and including termination of employment, and/or participation in a substance abuse rehabilitation or treatment program.
 Such violations may also have legal consequences.

-A supervisor may require an employee to leave the workplace if the supervisor, in their discretion, determines the employee has reported to work in an inappropriate mental or physical condition and cannot perform the essential functions of the job effectively and in a safe manner that does not endanger themselves or others.
-The employee may be required to use a day of annual leave or sick leave.
+A supervisor will require an employee to leave the workplace if the supervisor, in their discretion, determines the employee has reported to work in an inappropriate mental or physical condition and cannot perform the essential functions of the job effectively and in a safe manner that does not endanger themselves or others.
+The employee will be required to use sick leave first, then annual leave, and then unpaid leave..
 If the supervisor determines the employee should not operate a motor vehicle, the supervisor may arrange transportation for the employee.
-If the employee refuses to accept transportation and insists on operating a motor vehicle, they will be informed by the supervisor that law enforcement officials will be notified that the employee appears unfit to operate a motor vehicle.
+If the employee refuses to accept transportation and insists on operating a motor vehicle, the supervisor will inform the employee that law enforcement officials will be notified that the employee appears unfit to operate a motor vehicle.
 Law enforcement officials should then be appropriately notified.

 Employees with questions or concerns about substance dependency or abuse are encouraged to use the resources of the Employee Assistance Program.
 They may also wish to discuss these matters with their supervisor or the Human Resources Department to receive assistance or referrals to appropriate resources in the community.

-Employees with questions on this policy or issues related to drug or alcohol use in the workplace should raise their concerns with their supervisor or the Human Resources Department without fear of reprisal.
+Employees with questions on this policy or issues related to drug or alcohol use in the workplace should raise their concerns with their supervisor or the Human Resources Department without fear of retaliation.